DavieDavieDave/jIRCBot/README.md

     <exampleNick> !forget sometopic
         <jIRCBot> OK exampleNick, I forgot about sometopic.

+### Linking knowledge topics

+	!learn bar see ?foo

+When querying for ?bar, the result for foo will be returned.

+Example:

 # Bot owner commands

 Bot owner commands only work via PRIVMSG.
 The bot onwer must be authenticated to use these commands.